sobamchan/sobamchan.github.io/about.md

 title: "about"
 ---

 Hello, I am Sotaro Takeshita.
-I will soon will be Ph.D. student studying natual language processing (NLP).
+I am a first-year Ph.D. student at University of Mannheim focusing on text summarization.
 I am interested in

-- multilingual models
+- text summarization
+- scholarly document processing
 - information extraction
-- knowledge utilization for NLP models
+- multilinguality in NLP models

 I like to read (both papers and books) and programming checkout my [OSS projects](https://github.com/sobamchan).
 I speak Japanese (native), English (fluent), Spanish (basic) and now learning German.
-For programming, I like to use vim to write python.
+For programming, I like to use (neo)vim to write python.
 Feel free to get in touch by email (oh.sore.sore.soutarou at gmail.com).

 ## Education

+- Sep.
+2021 - present
+  - The Data and Web Science Group, University of Mannheim
+  - Advisor: Prof. Dr. Simone Paolo Ponzetto
 - Apr.
 2013 - Mar.
 2018, B.A. in Information Science
   - Faculty of Informatics and Engineering, A National University of Electro-Communications
   - Advisor: Minami Yasuhiro